nsanitate/design-pattern/README.md

-# Design Pattern
+# Design Patterns

-Set of Design Pattern with explainations and examples in UML and Java.
+Set of Design Patterns with explanations and examples in UML and Java.

 * [Strategy Pattern](./strategy)
 * [Observer Pattern](./observer)